WICG/bundle-preloading/faq.md

 #### Q: Should we start with a simpler kind of bundle loading, without subsetting or versioning?

 **A**: This approach is sketched out [in this explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md).
-This document takes a broader approach, based on conversations with webapp and tooling developers, as these capabilities seem to be often needed for native resource bundles to be useful in practice -- without them, significant transformations/emulation would remain needed, and the browser's cache would not be usable as effectively.
+This repository takes a broader approach, based on conversations with webapp and tooling developers, as these capabilities seem to be often needed for native resource bundles to be useful in practice -- without them, significant transformations/emulation would remain needed, and the browser's cache would not be usable as effectively.

 #### Q: Is it necessary to split into chunks, rather than naming individual resources?